 The County recognizes as revenue grant monies received as reimbursement for costs incurred in certain federal and state programs it administers.
 The County's grant programs are subject to audit under the requirements of the Single Audit Act and OMB Circular A-133 and are generally subject to review and audit by the grantor agencies.
 Such audits could result in requests for reimbursement to grantor agencies for expenditures disallowed under the terms of the grant or in reductions of future grant monies.
-A designation for contingencies in the amount of \$1,000,000, annually is established in the General Fund for this possibility.
+An amount of \$1,000,000, annually, is set aside for contingencies in the General Fund for this possibility.
 Based on prior experience, management believes that grant costs ultimately disallowed, if any, would not materially affect the financial condition of the County.